Member Organizations

 Code of Ethics for Professional Accountants

-The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) grants the Iraqi Union of Accountants and Auditors (IUAA) the authority to set ethical requirements for professional accountants in Iraq.
+Ethical requirements for professional accountants in Iraq are established under the Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969, as amended in 1973, which grants the Iraqi Union of Accountants and Auditors (IUAA) authority to set ethical requirements for the profession.

 Current Status: Partially Adopted